-Our partnership with bluesign® system helps us (and you) to tell the difference
+Our partnership with bluesign® helps us all to choose sustainable materials.

 Chemicals are a big part of modern, high-performance fabrics.
 We love the quick-drying, moisture-wicking, waterproof-breathable qualities.
 We love fabrics with bright colours and soft touches.
 But every step of the textile manufacturing process - from yarn to weaving, dying and applying coatings - uses chemicals.
 The wrong chemicals - or the wrong use of chemicals - is harmful to people and the environment.

 Bluesign® is an independent chemical auditor that works with producers, manufacturers and brands to reduce harmful chemicals in the textile industry.

 Their work is important.
 In 2015, the global apparel industry produced more than 400 billion square metres of fabric - enough to cover New Zealand, twice!
 Producing all this fabric accounts for 25% of global chemical use.

 Only 10% of the chemicals that go into a textile factory, come out in the fabric.
 The rest is either recycled or ends up in the air, the water, the land - and the people.